-Truck accidents have some of the most devastating outcomes particular due to large weight differential of a truck and a passenger vehicle.
+Truck accidents have some of the most devastating outcomes particularly due to the large weight differential of a truck and a passenger vehicle.
 In 2017, 4,761 fatalities were reported from accidents involving trucks according to the NHTSA which was about a 9% increase from the previous year — even though other vehicle fatalities had actually decreased about 2% in the same period.
-72% of the 2017 truck related fatalities were individuals in the other involved passenger cars.
+72% of the 2017 truck-related fatalities were individuals in the other involved passenger cars.

 It doesn’t take much for our truck accident lawyers to get started on your case.
 Just answer a few questions by phone and complete a small amount of paperwork, and we’ll promptly begin investigating your claim.
 There is no fee unless we successfully recover for you in your case.

 Call the Rode Law Firm and get on your Road to Recovery.
-Call us today at (918) 599-8880 or fill out our online form for a free consultation.
+Call us today or fill out our online form for a free consultation.

 Even when equipped with the most high-tech safety features, a car is no match against a large truck in a crash.
 A tractor-trailer can outweigh the average passenger car by as much as 75,000 pounds, which means that the force of impact in a collision is more violent, more dangerous and more likely to cause catastrophic personal injuries and deaths.